joshuamkite/terraform-aws-ssh-bastion-service/README.md

 # Overview

 This plan provides socket-activated sshd-containers with one container instantiated per connection and destroyed on connection termination or else after 12 hours- to deter things like reverse tunnels etc. The host assumes an IAM role, inherited by the containers, allowing it to query IAM users and request their ssh public keys lodged with AWS.
 The actual call for public keys is made with a GO binary,which is built during deployment and made available via shared volume in the docker image.
 In use the Docker container queries AWS for users with ssh keys at runtime, creates local linux user accounts for them and handles their login.
-AWS group name to query for ssh keys should be passed in `bastion_allowed_iam_group` variable.
+The users who may access the bastion service must be members of a defined AWS IAM group which is not set up or managed by this plan.
 When the connection is closed the container exits.
 This means that users log in _as themselves_ and manage their own ssh keys using the AWS web console or CLI.
 For any given session they will arrive in a vanilla Ubuntu container with passwordless sudo and can install whatever applications and frameworks might be required for that session.
 Because the IAM identity checking and user account population is done at container run time and the containers are called on demand, there is no delay between creating an account with a public ssh key on AWS and being able to access the bastion.
 If users have more than one ssh public key then their account will be set up so that any of them may be used- AWS allows up to 5 keys per user.

 This plan creates a dns entry for the host of the format